microsoft/reverse-proxy/docs/docfx/articles/kubernetes-ingress.md

 kubectl logs <POD NAME> -n yarp
 ```

-> :bulb: All services, deployments, and pods for YARP are in the namespace 'yarp'.
-Make sure to include '-n yarp' if you want to check on the status of yarp.
+> :bulb: All services, deployments, and pods for YARP are in the namespace `yarp`.
+Make sure to include `-n yarp` if you want to check on the status of yarp.

 Next, we need to build and deploy our ingress.
 In the root of the repository, run: